AamirJafaq/netflix_movies_TVshows_analysis/README.md

 | listed_in | Genre |
 | description | Short description |

----

 ## 🎯 Business Objectives
 The objectives of this project are answer business-driven analytical questions using SQL.
-The analysis addresses questions such as:
+The analysis addresses questions such as:\
 1. What is the total number of Movies and TV Shows on Netflix?
 2. Which movies have the longest duration?
 3. What content has been added in the last five years?